Quiz bots — A new way to increase conversions

 Now you must be wondering, how you can reconcile a quiz with something as serious as lead generation or employee training?
 Well, here is our proposal.

-If you are considering making a chatbot with serious subject matter, try to add a short quiz at the beginning which ties into your aim.
-At the end of the bot, once the user is satisfied, you can ask them for the details that you wish to, or better yet integrate your actual subject matter into the quiz itself.
+If you are considering making a chatbot with serious subject matter, try to add a short quiz at the beginning that ties into your aim.
+At the end of the bot, once the user is satisfied, you can ask them for the details that you wish to, or better yet, integrate your actual subject matter into the quiz itself.
 The result will be not only greater engagement but also greater traffic.

 Take a look and let us know what you think.